mouhamaadibrahim/mouhamaadibrahim.github.io/projects.md

     *Please note that this video is created as a personal project and reflects an amateur approach to content creation.*

 ![Video Insight Preview](https://github.com/mouhamaadibrahim/Data-Driven-Solutions-Projects/blob/main/SF%20Bike%20Share%20Insights%20(2017-2019%20Data)/Images/1985-born.png)
-   *"Click to watch the video for a walkthrough of the analysis dashboard."*
+   *"Preview of the video content.
+Check out the video for a guided tour of the Tableau dashboard, where key findings and data stories are explained.
+   Click the link below to watch the full video."*

    [Watch the Video](https://github.com/mouhamaadibrahim/Data-Driven-Solutions-Projects/blob/main/SF%20Bike%20Share%20Insights%20(2017-2019%20Data)/Videos/Sf%20Bike%20Share%20Insights%20(2017-2019%20Data).mp4)
    *"Learn more about the findings from the SF Bike Share analysis, including strategies to convert casual riders to subscribers and enhance customer engagement."*